jdillard/personal-site/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

-Our original plan was a 3 day trip that started on Lopez Island, used [Jones Island State Park](https://parks.state.wa.us/525/Jones-Island) as a basecamp, before ending back on Lopez Island.
+Our original plan was a 3 day trip that started on Lopez Island, used [Jones Island State Park](https://parks.state.wa.us/525/Jones-Island) as a basecamp, and ended back on Lopez Island.

 ![Salish Sea Itinerary](/assets/images/trips/kayaking-san-juans-itinerary.png "Salish Sea Itinerary"){: .shadow-5.oversized} <small><i>The original route we had mapped out based on [Steph Abegg's trip report](http://www.stephabegg.com/home/tripreports/washington/olympics/sanjuanskayak).</i></small>

-For reasons I'll cover later, we ended up using [Turn Island Marine State Park](https://parks.state.wa.us/295/Turn-Island) as a basecamp instead, before heading back to Lopez Island.
-Even though it wasn't the planned iternary it was still a lot of fun and a great learning opportunity.
+For reasons I'll cover later, we ended up using [Turn Island Marine State Park](https://parks.state.wa.us/295/Turn-Island) as a basecamp instead.
+Even though we didn't stick to the planned iternary it was still a lot of fun and a great learning opportunity.

 ## Day 1 - Arrive at Lopez Island

-We reserved the **9:35 AM** [ferry from Anacortes to Lopez Island](https://www.wsdot.wa.gov/Ferries/Schedule/ScheduleDetail.aspx?departingterm=1&arrivingterm=13&roundtrip=true), because [Lopez Kayaks](https://www.lopezkayaks.com) didn't open until **9:00 AM** and we thought it would still allow us to time the tides correctly.
-In hindsight, catching the **6:15 AM** ferry and using that extra time to unload the gear and have it prepped would have given us the margin of error that we needed.
+We reserved the **9:35 AM** [ferry from Anacortes to Lopez Island](https://www.wsdot.wa.gov/Ferries/Schedule/ScheduleDetail.aspx?departingterm=1&arrivingterm=13&roundtrip=true), because [Lopez Kayaks](https://www.lopezkayaks.com) didn't open until **9:00 AM** and we thought that would still allow us to time the tides correctly.
+In hindsight, catching the **6:15 AM** ferry and using that extra time to unload the gear and have it prepped would have given us the margin of error we would needed.

 Since there were three of us, we decided to do one double touring kayak and one single, with a total of five dry bags between us.
 According to